 Open to all undergraduate students who are affiliated to a BUTEX Full Member institution.
 Scholarships are for study abroad either for a whole year or just a term.

+This is the new scheme to replace Erasmus+ following Brexit.
 Open to any student undertaking a study programme in a partner institution is eligible for an Erasmus Scholarship.
 Awards are issued via your university.

 Fulbright Awards for Postgraduate study in the USA